jaha2600/GREENLAND_INSAR/mintpy/README.md

 ## Batch Job Submission
 Set up your directory structure and `.cfg` file as per instructions on MintPy github page (https://github.com/insarlab/MintPy).

-Include the dask parallel computing flags in the `.cfg` which speeds up the running of the algorithm.
+I would reccomend including the dask parallel options which speeds up the running of the algorithm (see MintPy info.)

 Copy script `sbatch_mintpy.sh` to dir with `.cfg` file in it and submit on scompile node `sbatch sbatch_mintpy.sh`